Breakout Limit Strategy: Detailed study

-In the previous article (link), we introduced a simple breakout strategy, demonstrating that a profitable strategy can be built on a straightforward concept.
+The breakout limit strategy is an advanced twist on traditional breakout trading that solves one of the biggest problems in stock picking — false breakouts.
+In the previous article, we introduced a simple breakout strategy, demonstrating that a profitable strategy can be built on a straightforward concept.
 All it takes is a bit of creativity and testing.

 Let’s revisit the strategy we developed last time.
 This time, however, we won’t buy immediately when the price breaks through resistance.
 Instead, we’ll place a Limit order at 2% below the broken resistance level.